 It was a completely off-topic question and was obviously a surprise to him too.
 As if by magic he immediately fell silent and glanced down at his feet before looking up at me with a quizzical expression on his face.
 The screaming and swearing had stopped and he stood perfectly still.
 I looked back him and for a few seconds we stood staring at each other before falling about laughing.

 All my efforts to calm him down using the usual methods had failed.
 I tried giving him warnings and I tried giving him consequences.
 I tried being more supportive and I tried cajoling him.
 But when a person is lost in frenzy those things don’t work.
-What did work in this instance (and I think it’s an excellent all-round de-escalation strategy) was to radically and quickly alter the student’s mental state so as to interrupt their thought pattern and stop them from being ‘stuck’ in hysteria.
+What did work in this instance (and I think it’s an excellent all-round de-escalation strategy) was to radically and quickly alter his mental/emotional state so as to interrupt his thought pattern and stop him from being ‘stuck’ in hysteria.
 Any off-topic question should do the job or, if you’re more adventurous, you could change your behaviour and do something they aren’t expecting.
 Try not to punch them though.

 “Think back to yesterday, do you remember how the conversation we had and how you behaved?”

 “Remember how well you coped last time this happened?”